Kyle Fletcher

 Kyle Fletcher (born 24 December 1998) is an Australian professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is a member of the Don Callis Family and the reigning AEW TNT Champion in his first reign.
-He previously performed in its sister company Ring of Honor (ROH) where he is a former one-time ROH World Tag Team Champion and ROH World Television Champion.
+He is signed to All Elite Wrestling (AEW), where he is a member of the Don Callis Family and is a former one-time AEW International Champion.
+He is also a former two-time AEW TNT Champion and a former one-time AEW World Trios Champion (with Kazuchika Okada and Mark Davis).
+He previously performed in its sister company Ring of Honor (ROH), where he is a former one-time ROH World Tag Team Champion and ROH World Television Champion.

 Fletcher was previously signed to New Japan Pro-Wrestling (NJPW) where he was a former IWGP Tag Team Champion and inaugural and record-setting two-time Strong Openweight Tag Team Champion.
 He also made appearances for British promotion Revolution Pro Wrestling (RevPro) where he was a two-time Undisputed British Tag Team Champion.

 Fletcher and fellow Australian wrestler Mark Davis teamed together as Aussie Open from 2017 to 2023, which in turn formed part of the United Empire stable.
 He has also made appearances for numerous promotions in England, Wales, Ireland, and Germany in addition to performing in the Australian independent circuit for companies such as Melbourne City Wrestling.

 Early life

-Fletcher was born and raised on the Northern Beaches in Sydney, Australia.
-A fan of professional wrestling from an early age, he was trained by Madison Eagles, Ryan Eagles, and Robbie Eagles in the Australia-based PWA Academy.
+Fletcher was born and raised on the Northern Beaches region in Sydney, Australia.
+He grew up playing an array of sports throughout his childhood including Australian rules football, cricket, rugby league, soccer and surfing.
+A fan of professional wrestling from an early age, he was trained by Madison Eagles, Ryan Eagles, and Robbie Eagles in the Australia-based PWA Academy from the age of 14.